kalvinparker/Security-Tools/nessus_install.md

    - You might encounter a security warning about the SSL certificate.
 Click "Advanced" and then "Accept the Risk and Continue" if you trust the connection.
    - Choose the appropriate registration option (Nessus Essentials for personal use) and follow the on-screen instructions to register and activate Nessus using a license key.
    - You can obtain a free Nessus Essentials license for personal use from Tenable's website ([https://www.tenable.com/tenable-for-education/nessus-essentials](https://www.tenable.com/tenable-for-education/nessus-essentials)).
+   - Select `Register Offline` and click continue.
+   - Select `Start a trial of Nessus Expert` and click continue.
+   - Enter the email address you used to sign up for a Nessus Essentials license above.
+   -

 **Additional Notes:**